kotest/kotest-extensions-embedded-kafka/README.md

 ### Getting started:

-Add the `io.kotest.extensions:kotest-extension-embedded-kafka` module to your classpath.
+Add the `io.kotest:kotest-extensions-embedded-kafka` module to your classpath.

 Then register the `embeddedKafkaListener` listener in your test class: